ApiLogicServer/API_Fiddle/1. Learn APIs using Flask SqlAlchemy/readme.md

 ## RESTful APIs: Leverage HTTP, JSON

-REST has emerged as a loose standard for APIs, by leveraging 2 key elements:
+REST has emerged as a loose standard for APIs, by leveraging 2 key technology elements:

 * **HTTP protocol:**  Web Browsers utilize this, invoking `Get` commands to obtain `html` responses, but HTTP is far more extensive as shown in the table below.